How to Check a Square for 90°

 Speed Square adjustment

 The speed square are generally cast or machined.
 The Speed square stays square for longer.
-The speed square is popular with carpenters and roofers and often sold with a framing calculation book.
+The speed square is popular with carpenters and roofers and often sold with a framing angle calculation book.
 These speed squares are not adjustable.
 You cannot true a speed square.

 The Framing Square doesn’t need squaring